By Brooke Fisher

 When Ratcliff joined UW Solar, he didn’t have any solar power expertise other than writing a report on solar power while in high school.
 Acting as consultants, students learn various skills on the job by working on feasibility studies, reviewing designs, submitting projects for bid, and eventually collaborating with contractors to install solar arrays.
 To secure funding for new projects, members also spend a considerable amount of time writing grant proposals.
 With a lead role, Ratcliff spends several hours each week searching for and securing new projects and opportunities for the group, which entails giving presentations and meeting with stakeholders.

 “I have a good work ethic because of my work with UW Solar.
 I’ve learned countless skills,” Ratcliff said.
 “I am more diligent with my time and rather than watch TV, I work on projects that have real meaning and demonstrated effect.”

 Maple Hall, the first residence hall to be equipped with a solar array on UW's Seattle campus.

 Shortly after joining UW Solar, Ratcliff was tasked with overseeing solar installations on three west campus residence halls: Maple, Alder and Elm halls.
 For Ratcliff, the project was truly close to home.

 “I was living in Maple Hall at the time,” Ratcliff recalled.
-“During my second week with UW Solar, I was labeled as a senior designer.
-I got to go up on the roof, see the solar arrays installed and monitor them while I was a freshman.”
+“During my second week with UW Solar, I was labeled a project designer.
+I got to go up on the roof, design the system, see the solar arrays installed and monitor them while I was a freshman.”